Did you know you can use your ceiling fans year-round?

 Winter - Reverse

 In winter, cool air tends to gather on the ground, which is where humans tend to be!
 Instead of turning your heater up and up, switching your ceiling fan to operate in a reverse motion helps draw the cool air upwards and circulates the warm air throughout the room.
 If using your ceiling fan in winter, it is best to keep it on a slow speed so that there’s no cool breeze created.
+Below is a figure showing how the ceiling fan circulates hot air near the ceiling more evenly.

 - More air movement means that cool air doesn’t sit near windows, causing condensation and mould